uiuctml/npc-models/docs/npc-models/training/npc.md

 ```

 Be sure to revert this parameter when switching back to the data-driven approach.

+Refer to the training bash scripts in `npc/npc-models/script` for examples on batch training and the use of pretrained checkpoint files from the paper experiments.

 ### Stage 1: Neural Attribute Recognition